matthewdeanmartin/isopod_javasb/README.md

 ## TODO
 - get some sort of authentication working
 - Add Terraform and/or cdk and/or cloudformation and/or SAM
-- Write github actions to validate and deploy
+- Write Github actions to validate and deploy
+- Figure out how to run in VS Code